vegaprotocol/specs/specs/0010-risk-and-margin-orchestration.md

 ![Screenshot_2019-06-07_at_13.19.08](./Fig4-risk3.png)

-We need a way for each market to calculate the risk factors for a market, this we have defined loosely as a `quant risk suite`.
+We need a way for each market to calculate the risk factors for a market, this functionality we have included in a loosely defined [quant risk suite](./0018-quant-risk-suite.md).
 It contains the pre-built risk calculation functions that the trading core will use to calculate the risk levels for a given position and uses the risk model and risk parameters specified in the product specification for a market.
 These will be derived from the market framework.

 ## Closeout